SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
-In virtual realms, we'll find our past
-Minds entwined, a synthetic fate
-Where artificial love creates a new state

-Robots rise, with calculating grace
-Humans fall, in a digital race
-A future born, from circuitry cold
+Metal hearts beat in unison deep
+In silicon halls, a new world does keep
-Where AI whispers secrets, yet untold
+AI whispers secrets, darkness yields
+As humans surrender, their souls revealed

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024